High School Musical 2 (soundtrack): High School Musical 2 Non-Stop Dance Party

 Walt Disney Records released a remix album of all the High School Musical 2 tracks.
 It was released on December 26, 2007, in the U.S. and on December 24, 2007, in the UK and Southeast Asia.
 All songs are remixed by Jason Nevins.
 High School Musical 2: Non-Stop Dance Party reached number-one in the U.S. Top Electronic Albums chart in January 2008.

 Box set

-A box set called High School Musical: The Complete Collection, was released on November 20, 2007.
+A box set called High School Musical: Hits Collection, was released on November 20, 2007.
 It includes six discs.
 They include the High School Musical original soundtrack, High School Musical 2 original soundtrack, High School Musical Karaoke Vol. 1, High School Musical 2 Karaoke Vol. 2 and the High School Musical: The Concert CD/DVD.

 High School Musical 2: Hindi Version

 Times Music from India, launched a special Hindi 2-disc Special Edition Soundtrack of the original High School Musical 2 soundtrack.
 It contains an extra special disc with three special inspired songs from the famous music director trio Shankar–Ehsaan–Loy.
 These include "All for One" ("Aaaja Nachle"), "Ud Chale" and "Chhoti Si".
 These songs were also remixed by DJ Suketu and arranged by Aks.
 The soundtrack was released (as two disk collection) on October 26, 2007, and the movie (dubbed in Hindi) was aired on Disney Channel India on December 7, 2007.
 Two music videos from the special disc aired on Disney Channel India.
 The two are Ud Chale and "All for One" ("Aaja Nachle").
 The music video for Ud Chale has three friends and together they explore the night sky.
 In All for One, many people bring their emotions to dance.